diffblue/gitlab/doc/development/database/pagination_guidelines.md

 1. The rows at this point are not sorted, so the database sorts the rows.
 1. The database returns the first 20 rows.

-In case the project has 10_000 rows, the database reads 10_000 rows and sort them in memory (or on disk).
+In case the project has 10,000 rows, the database reads 10,000 rows and sorts them in memory (or on disk).
 This does not scale well in the long term.

 To fix this we need the following index: